Edit on GitHub Ask developers in the Community

 Serial Number

-Each custom IOX is assigned a 4 byte Serial Number by the integrators, similar to each car having its own VIN.
-The 2 Most Significant Bytes of the Serial Number shall also be reported in bytes 3 and 4 of the Poll Response (0x02).
-The 2 Least Significant Bytes are used for differentiating each IOX which exists on the same CAN bus (attached to the same GO device) when the GO device is sending messages targeted for a specific IOX.
-In other words, the 2 LSB serve as the Address ID, and is included in bits 15 - 0 of the Arbitration ID.
+Each custom IOX is assigned a 4-byte Serial Number by the integrators, similar to each car having its own VIN.
+The 2 Most Significant Bytes of the Serial Number are reported in bytes 3 and 4 of the Poll Response (0x02).
+The 2 Least Significant Bytes are used to differentiate each IOX connected to the same CAN bus (attached to the same GO device) when the GO device is sending messages targeted for a specific IOX.
+In other words, the 2 LSB serve as the Address ID, and are included in bits 15 - 0 of the Arbitration ID.

 Integrators are free to leverage any mechanism for the Serial Number assignment to each individual IOX, but Geotab recommends following the process outlined below: